-In one form or another I have enjoyed radio for many years and am the holder of a full UK Amateur Radio License with the callsign MJ0RZD and in France with F4VPJ.
+In one form or another I have enjoyed radio for many years and am the holder of a full UK Amateur Radio License with the callsign MJ0RZD and in France with a reciprocal licence giving me the callsign F4VPJ.

 MJ0RZD QSL card (on left) - F4VPJ/p on VHF (right)

 My first taste of two-way radio was in the CB radio boom of the early 80's when what had been a really neat idea for cheap, readily available personal communication was imported from the USA sometime in the 1970's but illegal in the UK finally received government approval and was legalised in 1981.
 There is still even now a fondness for the old days when the original AM'ers kept their hobby underground, policed themselves and the airways and avoided as far as possible any brush with the authorities (otherwise known as 'Busby').
 Even in the late 70's and early 80's there was the ever present threat of detection and the associated loss of your equipment, fines etc. so the resulting legalisation was welcomed.
 That is until the hooligan element, small children etc. found out that CB was good fun too and spoiled it for everyone.
 That though is another story but for many of the present day radio amateurs we probably wouldn't have got on the air if it hadn't been for the good old 'Chicken Box'!